arturoglcc/financial_project/README.md

-# Financial Web Project Using Django, Vue.js, MySQL, and Apache
+# Financial Web Project Using FastAPI, Vue.js, MySQL, and Apache

-This project is a financial management web application built using Django (backend), Vue.js (frontend), MySQL (database), and Apache (HTTP server).
+This project is a financial management web application built using FastAPI (backend), Vue.js (frontend), MySQL (database), and Apache (HTTP server).
 To run and manage the project, you need Docker and Docker Compose installed on your machine.

 ## Prerequisites